joshua-schnabel/debian_setup/README.md

 ### Mails

-Needed for Apticron or any other local email sender, e.g. for own cron jobs.
+Needed for cron or any other local email sender, e.g. for own cron jobs.

 Problem in instructions: No `"` in /etc/mail.rc